jfexart/jfexart.github.io/content/about/_index.md

 In 1993 my parents bought the first home computer with [Win 3.1](https://en.wikipedia.org/wiki/Windows_3.1x) that I shared with my brothers (reason for many discussions).
 I just wanted to play games and draw in Paint.

 In 1994 my father gave me a Discman and my first CD, it was the soundtrack of the movie [Super Mario Bros (1993)](https://en.wikipedia.org/wiki/Super_Mario_Bros._(film)).
-It was the first time i heard rock music.
+I think it was my first introduction to rock music.

 In 1996 my older brother returned home from a trip with two [Nirvana](https://en.wikipedia.org/wiki/Nirvana_(band)) albums: [Bleach](https://en.wikipedia.org/wiki/Bleach_(Nirvana_album)) and [In Utero](https://en.wikipedia.org/wiki/In_Utero).
 It was my first contact with grunge, a subculture of which I am still a follower.

 In 1998 I connected to the internet for the first time after my brothers and I convinced my parents to hire a dial-up internet connection plan.
-I used programs such [Netscape Navigator](https://en.wikipedia.org/wiki/Netscape_Navigator), [Napster](https://en.wikipedia.org/wiki/Napster), [ICQ](https://en.wikipedia.org/wiki/ICQ).
+The sound of dial-up is something I can never forget

 In 2000 my dad offered to buy me a guitar if I stopped skating.
-He was afraid that he would seriously hurt me.
+He was afraid that I would seriously hurt me.
 It was a difficult decision for me, but I ended up accepting.
+I remember it was the cheapest guitar in the store.

 In 2001 with my brothers and some friends we formed Corrosión, a nu metal band.
-We were on radio, TV and playing at various events, coming to share the stage with bands like Liqüet and Despuesdevieja (DDV).
+We were on radio, TV and in some live show, where we shared stages with bands like Liqüet and Despuesdevieja (DDV).

 In 2004 I used Linux for the first time and also started programming with Java.
 Both in college.
 This was what somehow later guided me professionally when I graduated.